 Sadly, much of the time this valuable lode goes unmined.
 It is only after a serious event that IT pros feverishly search through this data in an attempt to figure out what exactly happened.

 Splunk makes mining this data easy and automatic.
 By using its powerful engine, intuitive user interface, and robust query language, IT professionals can create reports, dashboards, and alerts based on data generated from machines, databases, IoT sensors, HTTP outputs, syslogs, or almost any other source.
 Instead of being reactive, IT pros can now be proactive and even predictive.
 Splunk makes machine data work for IT pros, and in turn, is helping make IT a better, more capable business function.
+It’s not surprising that Splunk was the 8th hottest IT skill in 2018.

 Here are the key benefits of Splunk for IT: